 If the total number of students in the lowest 25% is less than 30, then the following process is used to identify which students will be added to the group comprising the lowest 25% to form the group of 30 or more students that will be included in the lowest performing group.
 Each student is assigned a percentile ranking within his or her grade.
 After the lowest 25% is identified through the process described in the preceding paragraph, the remaining students are ranked together based on the percentile rank that was assigned to each within his or her grade.
 Of these students, the one with the lowest percentile ranking is added to the lowest performing group.
-If the group still numbers less than 30, then the student with the next lowest percentile ranking is added to the group, and so on, until the number of the group reaches 30.
+If the group still numbers less than 30, then the student with the next lowest percentile ranking is added to the group reaches 30.
 It is possible for the group to exceed 30 if there are students with a tied percentile ranking who are added at the last step.

 If there are not 30 or more students who scored at or below achievement level 3 in the prior year, the reading or mathematics gains respectively of all students will be substituted.

-The examples in Table 4 illustrate how this component is evaluated.
+Table 4 shows examples of how the lowest 25% component is evaluated.